DavidRamsdale/contrack/README.md

 ### 1. What is the need (i.e. challenge) that you will be addressing in your project? ###

-The need we are addressing in our project is to assist recruiters in determining when currently contracted workers finish their contracts, based upon their end dates.
-This is not currently the feature of The major platforms including LinkedIN..etc.
+The need we are addressing in our project, is to assist recruiters in determining when currently contracted workers finish their contracts, based upon their contract end-date.
+This is not currently a feature of other major job-seeking/recruitement platforms such as LinkedIN,Seek, Indeed..etc.
+ We also will provide free sign-up for contractors who want to submit their skills and contract information, in order to entice as many people as we can to fill our database.
+We believe this will create a rich database pool of contractors for recruiters trying to find the perfect candidate.

 ### 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving? ###

-The problem we are trying to solve by building this marketplace App is; as information about contact timeline and skill levels of workers are not generally available on other platforms, we will be linking the recruiters with Web Developers and Software Programmers.
+The problem we are trying to solve by building this marketplace App is; as information about contractors timeline and skill levels of workers are not generally available on other platforms, we will be linking the recruiters with Web Developers and Software Programmers.

 ### 3. Describe the project you will be conducting and how your App will address the needs. ###

 The project we’ve undertaken will be giving recruiters access to our database, which contains relevant information about contractors and their end dates.
 Currently they have to contact candidates regarding when they will finish their contracts.
+Contractors can easily sign-up and enter their details into our database for free, which provides an incentive to draw them to our website.

 ### 4. Describe the network infrastructure the App may be based on. ###